atomicdata-dev/atomic-data-docs/src/schema/classes.md

 - `shortname` - (required, Slug) a short string shorthand.
 - `description` - (required, AtomicURL, TranslationBox) human readable explanation of what the Class represents.
-- `requires` - (optional, ResourceArray) a list of Properties that are required.
+- `requires` - (optional, ResourceArray, Property) a list of Properties that are required.
 If absent, none are required.
 These SHOULD have unique shortnames.
-- `recommends` - (optional, ResourceArray) a list of Properties that are recommended.
+- `recommends` - (optional, ResourceArray, Property) a list of Properties that are recommended.
 These SHOULD have unique shortnames.
+- `deprecatedProperties` - (optional, ResourceArray, Property) - a list of Properties that should no longer be used.
 <!-- Maybe remove this next one? -->
 <!-- - `disallowedProperties` - (optional, ResourceArray) a list of Properties that are not allowed.
 If absent, all are allowed. -->
 <!-- What are the consequences of this?
 How to deal with this field if there are more classes in aSSubject? -->